Coyote killing lamb

 to install than high tensile electric fences, woven wire fences

-predator control.
+High-tensile, electric fencing is another option for predator-proof fencing.
 Perimeter fences should consist of at least

 five strands of high-tensile smooth wire.
 Increasing the number

 of wires will improve the effectiveness of the fence as a deterrent

 To be effective, the wires need to be properly spaced.
 The bottom

 wires need to be closer than the top wires.
 Where there is adequate

 soil moisture, all of the wires should be electrified.
 Otherwise, the fence

 should have a mixture of both live and ground wires.
 Fourt-eight inches